cslashm/ECPy/doc/source/index.rst

 Install
 =======

-ECPy is originally coded for Python 3, but run under python 2.7 (and maybe 2.6) by using `future`.
-If you run Python 2, please install the future into the present:
+ECPy is originally coded for Python 3, but should run under python 2.7 by using `future`.

+If you are running Python 2:

-    pip install future
+- please install the future into the present:

+    `pip install future`

+- as python 2 is in 'End Of Life' status, consider to move your code to python 3, future release will may not support python 2.

 Then install ECPy: